GantZA/LatentOrderBookModel.jl/README.md

 * p₀ :: Float - The initial mid-price that each simulation begins at
 * M :: Integer - The number of discretized price points used to solve the PDE
 * β :: Float - The Boltzmann constant used in calculating the Boltzmann Potential
-* sample_std :: Float - The sample standard deviation of the price path.
-Used to find an upper and lower bound for the discretized price grid.
+* L :: Float - The length of the price grid.
+L and p₀ determine x₀ and xₘ
 * D :: Float - The Diffusion coefficient in the PDE
 * σ :: Float - The scaling value for the Stochastic Drift term
 * nu :: Float - The latent order cancellation rate, should be set to 0.0 in the Simple LOB model
 * λ :: Float - Source Term function parameter 1
 * μ :: Float - Source Term function parameter 2
 ## Example Usage